The Best Gluten Free Frosted Gingerbread Cookies

 • Using a butter knife, frost the cookies with the icing and place back on the baking sheets.

-• Store in an airtight container for up to 7 days.
+• Store in an airtight container for up to 7 days in the fridge.

 Notes